 The other difference between pressure cookers and pressure canners has to do with regulating the amount of pressure.
 Pressure canners have weights that regulate the amount of pressure during the entire processing time.

-The Nesco Smart Canner has a similar mechanism in that it has two different valves available, one for 10 pounds of pressure for those in a lower altitude, and one for 15 pounds of pressure for those in altitudes above 1,000 feet.
+The Nesco Smart Canner (Amazon) has a similar mechanism in that it has two different valves available, one for 10 pounds of pressure for those in a lower altitude, and one for 15 pounds of pressure for those in altitudes above 1,000 feet.

 The weight (or in the case of the Nesco, a valve) is missing on pressure cookers, and because of that, they don’t maintain the right amount of pressure during the processing time.
-Without the weight or valve, it’s impossible to ensure that your food has been processed long enough and because of that, it’s unsafe.

-Adding Extra Vegetables to Salsa Canning Recipes
+Canning Mistake #7: Adding Extra Vegetables to Salsa Canning Recipes

 If, like me, you like to wing it when you cook, when canning, you may be tempted to throw in extra onions, peppers, and other vegetables to salsa recipes.